Meet Wally West

 After college, Wally has continued his education out in the real world, as he has performed all across the United States, Europe, Asia and the Caribbean, touring, recording, and performing with such popular acts as Aretha Franklin, Ray Charles, Bob Hope, Joe Williams, Lou Rawls, Michael Feinstein, Marvin Hamlisch, The Four Tops, The Temptations, The Spinners, The O'Jays, Clay Aiken and Natalie Cole, as well as Arturo Sandoval, Branford Marsalis, Tony Bennett, Mercer Ellington, Herb Ellis, Charlie Byrd, Carl Fontana, Bobby Shew, Ellis Marsalis, John Pizzarelli and numerous other jazz and popular artists.
 Furthermore, he has also performed across the United States as a member of the USO Jazz Orchestra and the USAirways Jazz Orchestra, performing for presidents Gerald Ford, George H. W. Bush, and Bill Clinton, and countless other entertainment, political and military dignitaries.
 Wally performs regularly with the Greensboro, Winston-Salem and North Carolina Symphonies for their POPS Concert Series.

 Wally has served as musical contractor and recording artist for Kindermusik International for their musical curriculum CDs, which are used worldwide.
 Wally is also visible on the Motown, Summit, EMI, Rockhouse and New Moon record labels as a recording artist.
 He has also served on the jazz studies faculty at UNC-Chapel Hill from 2001 to 2004.
 Wally spent 14 years, from 2000 to 2013, as a member and the executive director of the North Carolina Jazz Repertory Orchestra.
 He is a co-founding member and Administrative Director of The Piedmont Triad Jazz Orchestra, North Carolina's newest, most exciting and unique big band.
-Wally recently joined the faculty of Gardner-Webb University as Instructor of Jazz Studies.
+Wally is on faculty at Gardner-Webb University as Instructor of Jazz Studies.

 In 2001, Wally was featured on the cover and in an article and interview in Saxophone Journal, the leading magazine spotlighting the best saxophone players in the world.
 (Click HERE to read the interview).